Hthomas5

 The median is the middle point of a range of numbers arranged in order.
 This gives you the median gender pay gap I hourly pay as a percentage of men’s pay.

-Westons median gender pay gap using hourly pay is:
+Median gender pay gap using hourly pay

 Calculation 4: the percentage of men and women receiving bonus pay